Pink Floyd – “Money” (1973)

 The song stands out not just for its unique time signature (7/4) and iconic bass riff, but also for its biting social commentary on greed, materialism, and the corrupting influence of wealth.

-The song begins with the unmistakable sound of cash registers, coins, and paper money—a loop created by Roger Waters himself.
+This master creation begins with the unmistakable sound of cash registers, coins, and paper money, a loop created by Roger Waters himself.

 The sarcastic and ironic lyrics critique society’s obsession with wealth and consumerism, exposing how money often fuels both personal greed and systemic inequality.